LET ME TELL YOU MY STORY...

 BEFORE ME, THERE WERE THEM...

-Recently, during our last dinner with my family before leaving for the land of Odon, my sister and I learned something.
+Recently, during the last dinner with my family before leaving for the country of Odon, my sister and I learned something.

-Alkeb origins on my mother's side in addition to those of our father...
+The Alkeb origins on my mother's side, in addition to those on our father's side...

-It all began almost 220 years ago with Awa, my great-great-great-grandmother.
+It all started almost 220 years ago with Awa, my great-great-great-grandmother.

-According to what my mother and godmother told us, Awa was from the Water Tribe and native to the Three Moons, in a rather remote and modest region located south of the island of Kózane.
+According to what my mother and godmother told us, Awa came from the Water Tribe and was a native of the Three Moons, in a rather remote and modest region located in the south of the island of Kózane.
 It was there that she met Djamãri, my great-great-great-grandfather.

-He was an air sailor, also from the Three Moons, a native of Namale, the neighboring island of Kózane to the north, and shared, like Awa, the culture of the Water Tribe.
-From their union was born my great-great-grandfather, whom they named Fëana, in reference to the lunar cycle of the Alkeb calendar, which bore that name at the time of his birth.
+He was an airman, also from the Three Moons, and a native of Namale, the island neighboring Kózane to the north.
+Like Awa, he shared the culture of the water tribe.
+From their union was born my great-great-grandmother, whom they named Fëana, after the lunar cycle of the Alkeb calendar that bore that name at the time of her birth.

-As the years passed, Fëana in turn united with Adama, a half-blood of the southern water tribe native to the Purple Isles, west of Kagatonde.
+Years passed, and Fëana in turn united with Adama, a half-blood from the southern water tribe native to the Purple Islands, west of Kagatonde.

-But our family's fate took a tragic turn in 1903, when an earthquake, followed by a volcanic eruption in Kózane, devastated their village and much of the southern Three Moons region...
-Only ruins and billowing smoke bore witness to the disaster.
-The ensuing tsunami claimed countless lives, numbering in the hundreds...
+But our family's fate took a tragic turn in 1903 when an earthquake, followed by a volcanic eruption in Kozane, devastated their village and much of the southern Three Moons region.
+Only ruins and plumes of smoke remained as evidence of the catastrophe.
+The ensuing tsunami claimed countless lives, numbering in the hundreds.

-That day, no fewer than 3,852 people died, and the king declared a national mourning.
-Among the missing were Adama, Awa, Djamãri, and many others...
-My ancestors...
+That day, no fewer than 3,852 people died, and the king declared a national day of mourning.
+Among the missing were Adama, Awa, Djamãri, and so many others… My ancestors…

-After this tragedy, which shook the entire kingdom, Fëana, the only survivor of the family, took refuge in Africa, for reasons which, to this day, remain unknown...
+After this tragedy that shook the entire kingdom, Fëana, the only survivor of the family, took refuge in Africa, for reasons that, to this day, remain unknown…

-However, her journey took a tragic turn when she was captured by settlers hunting the Leopard Men, accused of spreading terror across western Congo through violent nighttime murders and kidnappings.
+However, her journey took a tragic turn when she was captured by colonists hunting the Leopard Men, accused of terrorizing western Kongo with violent murders and nighttime abductions.
+Fëana fell into their hands and was forced into servitude for several months within a wealthy and influential Belgian family living near the Kongo River.

 The circumstances of this pregnancy remain unclear.
 According to my mother, who learned this story from my grandfather, it was never clear whether this pregnancy was voluntary… or forced.